IX Tallinn Design Night festival, September 25-28, 2014

 IX Design Night festival which takes place on September 25-28, offers local design lovers yet another invigorating dose of international design and introduces good Estonian design.
 It is the year of design awards – the BRUNO product design award is given out and the best graphic designers, service designers and young designers are rewarded at the Estonian Design Awards gala.
 The award exhibition takes place in the NO99 theatre and the festive awards gala is held in the Lilleküla football hall.

 This year’s festival programme includes several design education workshops and exhibitions.
 The younger design fans can visit the former Helios cinema where an exhibition of works from design schools is displayed.
-Young students can also take part of the festival – the launch and exhibition of the Estonian translation of the Polish Illustrated Design ABC Book takes place in the Estonian Children’s Literature Centre, hosted by design teachers from Estonia and Poland.
-Furthermore, the children’s product development project Real Design which starts in May, where carpets and lights are industrially manufactured based on the designs of year 7 students, will also take the form of an exhibition.
-Under the guidance of Björn Koop, youngsters can also learn visualization and modelling.
+Young students can also take part of the festival – the presentation of Polish author Ewa Solarzi children book "D.I.S.A.I.N." and Aleksandra and Daniel Mizieliński’s exhibition of illustrations and Polish designers display.
+Furthermore, the children’s product development project Real Design which started in May, where carpets and lights are industrially manufactured based on the designs of year 7 students, will also take the form of an exhibition.
+In cooperation with the Estonian Research Council, a national competition for student inventors is introduced which gives students the opportunity to improve our environment and life.
+Different museums and universities which are associated with the built environment – Estonian Museum of Applied Art and Design, Museum of Estonian Architecture, Estonian Academy of Arts, Tallinn University - take part in the Design Night education programme.

 The Estonian Academy of Arts celebrates its 100th jubilee in 2014.
 The programme of Design Night festival reflects on the diverse creative endeavors of the textile department and other achievements of the Estonian Academy of Arts.
 The Designers’ Face Book series continues.

 Year by year, the interest among creative professionals to take part in the festival as a satellite and organise mini events and presentations has been increasing.
-For several years in a row, designers, interior architects and manufacturers have been brought together at a mini fair.
-An overview exhibition of industrial textile design is displayed at the Estonian Museum of Applied Art and Design.
+For several years in a row, designers, interior architects and manufacturers have been brought together at a contact night.
+An overview exhibition of industrial textile design and poster exhibition "Made in Poland" is displayed at the Estonian Museum of Applied Art and Design.

 Design Night window and pop-up shop will be opened at Departement Store.
 Estonian Design House shares design information.